Welding-arc:

 And Tig for all...

-GAS TUNGSTEN-ARC WELDING (GTAW) often called TIG (for Tungsten Inert Gas), is a process where the electric Welding-arc takes place between the workpiece and a nonconsumable electrode.
+GAS TUNGSTEN-ARC WELDING (GTAW) often called TIG (for Tungsten Inert Gas), is a process where the electric Welding-arc takes place between the workpiece and a nonconsumable tungsten electrode.
 Shielding gas (usually argon, less commonly helium) is provided through a special tig torch.

-The process works in all positions either as a manual or as a semi-automatic operation.
-It is most useful when no filler metal is required, especially for thin materials.
 Some special means of initiating the Welding-arc are required when the electrode is still cold, possibly by using a high frequency spark between work and electrode.

 Recommended Practices for Gas Tungsten Arc Welding